 Despite having the condition of low iron in your body, if conception does take place successfully, the growing fetus does not receive its requisite amount of blood supply.
-The dividing fetus cells do not receive their due nourishment, do not divide further and the fetus stops growing, causing a premature termination of pregnancy, termed as miscarriage.
+The dividing fetus cells do not receive their due nourishment, do not divide further and the fetus stops growing, causing premature termination of pregnancy, termed as miscarriage.

 It is quite common to have a mild form of anemia when you are pregnant.
-Prenatal multivitamins and iron supplements typically stabilizes the condition.
+Prenatal multivitamins and iron supplements typically stabilize the condition.
 In fact, blood loss during pregnancy can lead to anemia.
 However, if you have a severe form of anemia when pregnant and it goes untreated, it could lead to unwarranted complications and pregnancy risks.

-The folate-deficiency anemia occurs when this type of Vitamin B, found in green leafy vegetables, is found in inadequate amounts in your body.
+This type of anemia occurs when there is an insufficient amount of folate, a B vitamin in your body.
 And since folate deficiency can result in fewer red blood cells to transport oxygen throughout the body, such a form of anemia can result in birth defects such as spina bifida and low birth weight.

 A crucial point to remember is not to only load up on iron-rich foods or supplements.
 Synergistic nutrients such as Vitamin B12 and Vitamin C work in perfect tandem with iron supplements and help improve iron absorption and utilization in the human body.
-Hence Vitamin C-rich citrus fruits such as oranges, lemons, strawberries, kiwis, tomatoes and veggies such as bell peppers should be incorporated into your diet.
+Hence Vitamin C-rich citrus fruits such as oranges, lemons, strawberries, kiwis, tomatoes, and veggies such as bell peppers should be incorporated into your diet.